H.R.2166 - Global Health Security Act of 2020116th Congress (2019-2020)

 (14) The National Institute of Allergy and Infectious Diseases.

-(15) Such other agencies as the Chair for the Council determines to be appropriate.
+(15) Such other agencies as the Council determines to be appropriate.

 (A) make the GHSA and its implementation a high priority within their respective agencies, and include GHSA-related activities within their respective agencies’ strategic planning and budget processes;